igorss77/web-app-project/README.md

 This flask app can be used as a template for visualizing your own data.

 # Prerequisites
-To install the flask app, you need:/
+To install the flask app, you need:

-`python3`/
+`python3`
 python packages in the `requirements.txt` file
 Install the packages with